Skip to main content

 1. Gather the minimum inputs

 Before you start, make sure you know the answers to the following questions.
+If you completed the Academy capstone, these inputs should come directly from the worksheet rather than being invented while you write code.

 InputExampleWhy it matters